The Oregon Weather Station - From Basic to Professional Systems

 And once again like La Crosse, prices have tumbled on much of their range in the past year.
 Home weather stations have never been so well priced.

-Oregon is also quite conscious of the potential of home weather stations as gifts, and some models have features, such as a colour display or voice activation, which may not appeal to searchers for no frills weather stations.
-Such features add to the cost.
+Oregon is also quite conscious of the potential of home weather stations as gifts, and some models have features, such as a colour display or fancy clocks, which may not appeal to searchers for no frills weather stations.
+Such features significantly add to the cost.

 The Oregon Weather Station range can be divided into three groups, from basic to comprehensive.